-In an epidemiological setting, a collider is a variable that is caused by both the exposure and the outcome of interest.
-The term ‘collider’ refers to the fact that, in a DAG, arrow heads showing directional associations from the two exposure and outcome variables collide into a third variable (the collider).
+A collider is a variable that is a common consequence of two variables.
+For example, in an epidemiological setting, a collider can be a variable that is caused by both the exposure and the outcome of interest.
+The term "collider" refers to the fact that, in a directed acyclic graph (DAG), arrow heads showing directional associations from the exposure and outcome variables collide into a third variable (i.e., the collider).

-Adjusting for a collider in any epidemiological setting can induce an association between the exposure and outcome (see collider bias).
-In an MR context, collider bias can be induced if adjusting for a collider (e.g., the exposure would be a collider of the genetic instrument and confounding factors).
+Adjusting for a collider in any epidemiological setting can induce an association between the two variables that cause its variation (e.g., the exposure and outcome in the above example).
+In an MR context, collider bias can be induced if adjusting for a collider (e.g., the exposure would be a collider of the genetic instrumental variable (IV) and any confounding factors of the exposure and outcome).
+See Collider bias.

 References